denlap007/hapi-audit-rest/README.md

 PUT mutations are the most complex.

 -   Before the update, the original resource state is retrieved by inspecting the cache.
-If not in cache a GET by id request is injected based on the current request path (custom path can be set on route with [getPath](#get-path)).
+If not in cache a GET by id request is injected based on the current request path (custom path can be set on route with [setInjectedpath](#get-path)).
 -   After the update, the new resource state is retrieved from the request payload.
 If the request is streamed or the [fetchNewValues](#fetch-new) option is set, a GET by id request will be injected to fetch the new resource state.

 ##### action